MahmoudRabah19/VENTAPOS/README.md

 # VENTA-POS
-Venta POS (A Point of Sale Program for Clothing Store build using php and MySQL)
+Venta POS (A Point of Sale Program for a Clothing Store built using php and MySQL)

 ## How to Install:
  1. Install the directory.